denoland/fresh/docs/latest/concepts/islands.md

 ```

 In essence, Fresh allows you to mix static and interactive parts in your app in
-a way that's most optimal for your use app.
+a way that's most optimal for your app.
 We'll keep sending only the
 JavaScript that is needed for the islands to the browser.

 ```tsx route/index.tsx